unmeg/unmeg.github.io/_posts/2020-06-24-tplink-mr3020-sitrep-1.md

 Side quest the first: I'll probably tidy up the extremely generic bindshell (i.e. take the word 'lol' out of every variable) too and chuck it on the internet, because we obviously need more of those.

 Side quest the second: I'll pay more attention to documenting things as I go.
-I have been taking notes in Notion and just realised today that I could export directly from Notion to Markdown, which basically makes me giddy.
+I have been taking notes in Notion and just realised today that I could export directly from Notion to markdown, which basically makes me giddy as it means I can pipe notes directly into these write-ups really easily.